 By: Todd Hoff

-Why you should read it: The Cloud has emerged not so long ago, but it is increasingly impacting every aspect of our lives.
-And naturally, it’s triggered everyone to ask what it is and to try to learn more about it.
+Why you should read it: The Cloud has emerged not so long ago.
+But it is increasingly impacting every aspect of our lives.
+Naturally, it’s triggered everyone to ask what it is and to try to learn more about it.
 Simply, the cloud is the future.
 It is the future of software, the future of computing, and the future of business.
-“Explain The Cloud Like I’m 10” will help you to discover the secrets of the cloud through simple explanations that use lots of pictures and examples.
+This book helps you to discover the secrets of the cloud through simple explanations.
+Supported with a lot of pictures and examples.
+In this way, the book stands out from the rest of the cloud computing books out there.

 By: Pini Reznik, Jamie Dobson, Michelle Gienow

 Why you should read it: Going cloud-native has been a major benefit for many businesses over the last few years.
 But, particularly for organizations with significant legacy systems, it is a very challenging endeavor to embark upon.
-This insightful read explores effective architecture, design, and cultural patterns to help organization in their journey to becoming a cloud-native enterprise—no matter if it is just starting or is already sitting on top of a giant legacy system.
+This insightful read explores effective architecture, design, and cultural patterns to help organizations in their journey to becoming a cloud-native enterprise.
+No matter if it is just starting or is already sitting on top of a giant legacy system.

-The author presents a fictional company called Wealth Grid to help you understand the challenges, dilemmas, and considerations that accompany a move to the cloud.
-This book is especially useful for architects and technical leaders to learn the best practices of the enterprise-wide transformation journey.
+The author presents a fictional company called Wealth Grid.
+It helps you to understand the challenges, dilemmas, and considerations that accompany a move to the cloud.
+It is one of those cloud computing books that is especially useful for architects and technical leaders.
+Which helps to learn the best practices of the enterprise-wide transformation journey.

 By: Forrest Brazeal